netlify/my-first-netlify-deploys/src/next-steps.md

 You can watch the progress of your deploys in the [Netlify Admin for this site](https://app.netlify.com/sites/{{details.sitename}}/deploys).
 From there you'll also be able to instantly [roll back](https://www.netlify.com/docs/versioning-and-rollbacks/) to any previous deploy if you wanted to.

-### 2. Create a preview build
+### 2. Create a deploy preview

 When you push changes to your master branch (as you did above), Netlify builds and deploys those right away.
 What if you'd like to stage those changes in a preview?
-With Netlify's preview builds, the what the effects of a pull request will be.
+With Netlify's [deploy previews](https://www.netlify.com/docs/continuous-deployment/#branches-deploys), you can see in advance what the effects of a pull request will be.

 Try making another change in the git repository.
 Once again, you can do this directly on GitHub.
-Then, instead of committing this to the master branch, ask GitHub to make a new Pull Request of your changes.
+Then, instead of committing this to the master branch, ask GitHub to make a new pull request of your changes.

 Hmmm, but what to change.
 It's your site now.
 Go bananas.
 Or you could just [amend this page]({{details.repo}}/blob/master/src/next-steps.md) to show your progress by adding a suitably gleeful emoji to the section headings of each of these steps that you've done.